₹443₹10,000

 One of India's Seven Sacred Cities

-Mathura is a great pilgrimage site for those seeking divine blessings.
+Pilgrimage sites are the highlight of Mathura.
 You will love temple hopping, exploring the ghats and the lively Holi celebrations.
-You can also admire the heritage landmarks at Mathura.
+Also, don’t miss the heritage structures at Mathura.

 ₹8,064